brev-dev/another_esp8266_sensor_board/README.md

 A single ADC is available on the esp8266, with a measurement range from 0V to 1V.
 For measuring higher voltages, a [voltage divider](https://ohmslawcalculator.com/voltage-divider-calculator) is therefore needed.
 On board V5, the ADC can either be used for peripherals connected to the audio jack, or to monitor the battery voltage if either JP11 or JP5 is closed.

-Connections via the audio jack go through a voltage divider with R1=470 kΩ (component R7), R2=200 kΩ (component R8).
+Connections via the audio jack go through a divider with R1=470 kΩ (component R7), R2=200 kΩ (component R8).
 This permits measurement of voltages up to 3.3V (3.3V is lowered to approximately 0.985V; calibrate the signal for higher accuracy).

-The battery connection adds an additional 330 kΩ (component R10) resistor in parallel with component R7, leading to R1=800 kΩ.
+The battery connection adds an additional 330 kΩ (component R10) resistor in series with component R7, leading to R1=800 kΩ.
 This increases the measurement range up to 5V.

 #### The audio-style socket
-I chose to use a 4-pole audio jack (model PJ313E) to connect the moisture sensors to the board with an eye to the future and other potential devices that I might want to connect (you could for example use a wire to connect unused poles to any desired gpio pin).
-However, for now, only three of the four poles are connected.
-Starting from the base to the tip of the audio plug, these are:
+I chose to use a 4-pole audio jack (model PJ313E) to connect the moisture sensors to the board.
+For now, only three of the four poles are connected; the fourth is a spare with an eye to future functionality.
+Starting from the base to the tip of the audio plug, the current connections are:

 | Pole | Connection |
 | --- | --- |